 Maybe the Mets' best move was hiring a veteran-winning manager when they hired Buck Showalter on a 3-year deal.
 Thus far that move is paying off as the Mets have a 97-58 record and are tied with the Braves for 1st place in the NL East on September 27th.
 They've clinched a playoff spot for the first time since 2016.

-Buck Showalter, 65 (1551-1517, .506%) is a proven winner who's managed in New York with the Yankees, managed Texas, Arizona, and in Baltimore.
-Collectively he has 20 years of experience as a MLB manager.
+Buck Showalter, 65 (1551-1517, .506%) is a proven winner who's managed in New York with the Yankees and managed Texas, Arizona, and Baltimore.
+Collectively he has 20 years of experience as an MLB manager.
 He's a no-nonsense winner who gets the most out of his players.
 He last managed in 2018 with Baltimore.

-Considering the Mets two previous managers; Mickey Callaway and Luis Rojas didn't have experience as an MLB manager, it was a no-brainer considering the Cohen has spent tons of money and are built to win now.
-They signed ace Max Scherezer to a 3-year $130 million deal and signed free agent CF Starling Marte.
-Mets have the most expensive payroll in MLB.
+Considering the Mets' two previous managers; Mickey Callaway and Luis Rojas didn't have experience as an MLB manager, it was a no-brainer considering the Cohen has spent tons of money and the Mets are built to win now.
+They signed ace Max Scherzer to a 3-year $130 million deal and signed free agent CF Starling Marte.

 Cohen himself had said he didn't want someone learning the job as manager on his dime.